masteringmodernpayments/book/colophon.md

 ## Colophon

 This book is typeset using [Lora][] for body text, [Droid Sans][] for headers, and [Inconsolata][] for code, all from [Google Web Fonts][].
 Initial production happened in Emacs using Markdown for basic formatting.
-Final production happens using a toolchain involving Rake and [Docverter][], the author's open source document conversion service.
+Final production uses a toolchain involving Rake and [Docverter][], the author's open source document conversion service.